PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 The "Add new webservice key" or "Edit webservice key" buttons redirect the user to the webservice key creation form.
 The form is composed of:

-- Key.
-A unique key.
+- **Key**: A mandantory field limited to 32 character long that have to be unique.
+The webservice key can't be saved if the key is already used by another webservice account.

+The user can fulfill the input or choose generated it by clicking the "Generate" button.
+Pressing the "Generate" button if a key is already enter will replace it with a new key gerenated.
-You can either create your own or choose to use a generated one, for instance by clicking the "Generate!" button or by using any online key generator.
-Generated keys are most of the time safer because they are harder to guess.
+A generated keys are most of the time safer because they are harder to guess.

 - Key description.